FOSS4G-2024-Belem/webpage/content/social-events.md

 #### Closing Reception

 We invite you to celebrate the closing of the FOSS4G 2024 conference at a special reception!
 Come and toast a week of learning, networking and collaboration with the FOSS4G community.
-All members of the FOSS4G association, friends and interested parties are cordially invited for a drink at the end of FOSS4G 2024 from 3:30 pm in the same location, HANGAR.
+All members of the FOSS4G association, friends and interested parties are cordially invited for a drink at the end of FOSS4G 2024 on **Friday, December 6th, at 3:30 pm in the same location, HANGAR**.